Prodaturu/Obsidian/Tags/Classes in C++.md

 > core building block of object-oriented programming in C++.

-- this note is a **hub** for understanding how data and behavior are modeled using classes and objects.
+- this note is a **hub** for understanding how data and behaviour are modelled using classes and objects.

 ## What is a class?